scraperwiki-archive/alumina/README.md

     $ ln -s ../README.md README.md
     $ ln -s ../scraperwiki.json scraperwiki.json

+Note: For Alumnia to work, you *must* create symlinks for `README.md` and `scraperwiki.json` in the `http/` directory.
+Since this means these two files will now be accessible via the http web endpoint, we suggest you assign a `publishing-token` to restrict access to the endpoint.

+## How to use ##

-Alumina pulls in your data via the SQLite API, and your README.txt via the symbolic link you just created in your http/ directory.
+Alumina pulls in your data via the SQLite API, and your `README.md` via the symbolic link you just created in your `http/` directory.

-It also looks in scraperwiki.json for the following keys, and if it finds them, it inserts them into the interface:
+It also looks in `scraperwiki.json` for the following keys, and if it finds them, it inserts them into the interface:

     {
         "project-name" : "The Name Of Your Project",